 The team were Phil Dockerty (see soundcloud profile), and Adam Presdee, a couple of Birmingham based DJ's who also ran mixing classes, and put together megamixes/remixes for BBC Radio 1, and DMC to name but a few.

 Phil quickly struck up a good relationship with the duo, and was invited to become a part of their backroom team.
 As well as DJ’ing at night clubs in and around the Birmingham area, Phil also gained valuable experience in the studio sitting in on remixing sessions, and helping out with production of a 3 hour syndicated radio mix show called Hot Mix which went out every Friday night.
 This alliance went on for about 8 years.

 The Commission eventually decided to part ways, and Phil’s good friend and mentor Phil Dockerty went on to form a DJ’ing/Production duo by the name of Futureshock with Alex Tepper (see soundcloud profile) in 1999.
 Phil still maintained his studio presence, and toured around the country, and overseas with the duo, whilst still DJ’ing with his own sound system, and doing the occasional club night here and there.

-After quite a long break, Phil resurfaced in 2010.
-Although not currently active on the DJ’ing circuit, He is still keeping his head in the game by producing a mix every month, and posting it on his Soundcloud page.
-He is also a resident dj on BeatWinus Internet Radio.
+After quite a long break from the music scene, Phil resurfaced in 2010.
+Although not currently active on the DJ’ing circuit, He is still keeping his head in the game by producing mixes every month, and posting it on his Soundcloud page.

 I hope you enjoy listening to these mixes as much as he loves putting them together.